Billzxl/LLM-material/README.md

 # Large Language Model material

-This repository aims to record valuable LLM-related material.
+This repository aims to record valuable, useful, and interesting LLM-related materials.

-There is already tons of material on LLM.
-To keep from getting lost in it, we built this repository. **Rather than including all available material, we will focus on curating a collection of the most valuable, useful, and interesting material.** If some material you think is good isn't included, PULL A REQUEST!
+There are already tons of materials on LLM.
+To keep from getting lost in them, we built this repository. **Rather than including all available materials, we will focus on curating a collection of the most valuable, useful, and interesting materials.** We read and evaluate all materials in person, and since this takes a long time, we also include the materials that look good for future reading.
+If some materials you think are good aren't included, PULL A REQUEST!
 We will provide a brief review of each material in the near future.

-✅ indicates that a material has been read by us
+✅ indicates that we have read a material

-⭐ indicates that a material is excellent and probably worth reading
+⭐ indicates that we think a material is excellent and probably worth reading

 🔥 indicates that a material is well-known in its field or popular now